staticdeploy/staticdeploy/website/docs/guides-deploying-staticdeploy-with-docker.md

 ## Generating authentication tokens

-To access the management console, as well as to create and deploy bundles with the **cli**, we need an authentication token. **staticdeploy** uses JWTs as authentication tokens, with the only requirement that tokens must specify a `sub` (subject) claim, which is used when logging who's been doing what.
+To access the Management Console, as well as to create and deploy bundles with the **cli**, we need an authentication token. **staticdeploy** uses JWTs as authentication tokens, with the only requirement that tokens must specify a `sub` (subject) claim, which is used when logging who's been doing what.